EMBEDDIA/embeddia-toolkit/README.md

 # Running the Docker
 Running EMBEDDIA Toolkit requires Docker, check https://docs.docker.com/get-docker/ for installation instructions.

-All EMBEDDIA Toolkit components are packaged as Docker images available in our registry.
+All EMBEDDIA Toolkit components are packaged as Docker images available in our registry (https://git.texta.ee/texta/embeddia-toolkit/container_registry).

 Following files from the root directory of this repository are required to run EMBEDDIA Toolkit:
 * docker-compose.yml